-Mindapples was founded by Andy Gibson in 2008, the concept developed with Hege Saebjornsen, Lauren Currie and Tessy Britton, and the organisation built from the ground up with Esther King.
+Mindapples was founded by Andy Gibson in 2008, and developed by Esther King, Hege Saebjornsen, Lauren Currie and Tessy Britton.
 It is now a thriving organisation with a strong network of supporters and advisers.

 Mindapples is made up of the Mindapples charitable organisation and Mindapples Trading, a company limited by shares.
 The Mindapples charitable organisation exists to achieve Mindapples’ charitable mission to promote the mental health and wellbeing of the public and support everyone to take care of their minds.
 Mindapples Trading uses the same materials and concepts on a commercial basis to generate income, and a proportion of profits from this business go to support the charitable mission.